 4. Classroom Preparation

-Learn More on Classroom Management
+Learn More About Classroom Management

 Wow, Elyse!
 I can definitely see all your prep that goes into this but how cool to have such a thorough, chronological, portfolio for parents to have.
 Not to mention, the pride and responsibility must just ooze out of your kiddos at their conference!
 Thanks for sharing so many details. 🙂